BenchaminDimitriu/Ecom22_TeamProject/README.md

 6. save/hold/watchlist item before bid/purchase.
 As well as add and delete item from my watchlist.

-7. access a contact page (form) from user to seller for inqueries.
+7. access a contact page (form) from buyer to seller for inqueries.

-## As a seller and a user I can:
+## As a seller and a buyer I can:
 8. create and modify my store profile.

 9. view the homepage change based on the holiday.